Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 157. Video Summary

-A video summary post is a blog post where you share your thoughts on a video that you have seen.
+A video summary is a blog post where you share your thoughts on a video that you have seen.

+Summarize the video for people short on time and encourage them to watch the video.
 Video summaries work better for educational videos, documentaries, and Ted Talks.

 Example: Site Architecture